Extended Reduced-Form Framework for Non-Life Insurance: Pricing and hedging of non-life insurance liability cash flow in hybrid market

 The payment stream in real unit of the insurance company towards policyholders is modelled by a nonnegative $(P, \Gb)$-semimartingale $D := ( D_t)_{t \in [0, T]}$.
 We denote by $A:=(A_t)_{t \in [0,T]}$ the nominal benchmarked cumulative payment, namely

 \begin{defn} We call \emph{real world pricing formula} associated to $A$ the following formula

 for $t \in [0, T]$. \end{defn}

 Here $V_t$ in (\ref{eq: pricing formula dividend}) is expressed in real value, i.e. inflation adjusted value.
 According to the benchmark approach of \cite{Pla3}, a portfolio's process is fair, if its benchmarked value process is a $P$-martingale.
-The real-world pricing formula (\ref{eq: pricing formula dividend}) then provides the fair portfolio of minimal price among all replicating self-financing portfolios for a given benchmarked claim $\hat H$, if $\hat H$ is hedgeable.
+The real world pricing formula (\ref{eq: pricing formula dividend}) then provides the fair portfolio of minimal price among all replicating self-financing portfolios for a given benchmarked claim $\hat H$, if $\hat H$ is hedgeable.
 In the case of incomplete market models, it corresponds to the \emph{benchmarked risk-minimizing price} for the payment process $A$ at time $t$, if $A$ is square integrable, i.e.

-The relationship between benchmark approach and risk minimization method has been analysed in \cite{Pla3} and \cite{Bia-Cre} for a single payoff.
-We refer to Appendix A of \cite{Bia-Zha} for the case of dividend payments.
+For hedging purpose, we now use the relation between benchmark approach and risk minimization, illustrated in \cite{Pla3} and \cite{Bia-Cre} for a single payoff and in Appendix of \cite{Bia-Zha} for the case of dividend payments.
+In particular, Theorem A.7 of \cite{Bia-Zha} shows that if

+is the Galtchouk-Kunita-Watanabe decomposition of $A_T$, where $\int_0^{\cdot} \delta^A_u \ud \hat S_u$ is $P$-strongly orthogonal to $L^A$, then $\delta^A$ is the unique benchmarked risk-minimizing strategy for $A$, i.e. the trading strategy which minimizes the expected quadratic risk as in Definition A.4 of \cite{Bia-Zha}.
+Furthermore, the associated benchmarked cumulative cost process $C_t^{\bar \delta}$ is given by

+and the benchmarked value process $\hat S_t^{\bar \delta}$ is given by the discounted value of the real-world pricing formula (\ref{eq: pricing formula dividend})